 Do your homework on the RV you want to buy, using the tools on this site.

 Pre-apply for an RV loan at your credit union.
 It costs you nothing to get this "baseline" look at your RV credit worthiness.
 While you're at it, ask WEOKIE about the reasons, other than interest rate, which help make an WEOKIE RV loan usually the best, cheapest, and safest loan for you.
-Here are our phone numbers if you wish to talk to us and you can apply online.
+Here are our phone numbers if you wish to talk to us.

 Use this "baseline" approval to help you compare loans at other sources.
 Do it like this: